cmcantalupo/geopm-legacy-branches/CONTRIBUTING.rst

 #.
    An issue has been created about the problem that the pull request is solving.
-Note that most PRs that change source code refer to an issue created with one of the "Task - " templates.
+Note that most PRs that change source code refer to an issue created with one of the "Change - " templates.

 #.
    Author creates a branch reflecting the issue number,